 \begin{proof}[Proof of Theorem~\ref{thm:q-r-capacity}] For any $(n,R,\varepsilon)$ quantum reading protocol as stated in Definition~\ref{def:QR}, we have

 where $\overline{\Phi}_{M\hat{M}}$ is a maximally classically correlated state as in \eqref{eq:cor-state} and

-is the output state at the end of the protocol after Arya performs the final decoding measurement.
+is the output state at the end of the protocol after Bob performs the final decoding measurement.
 We denote the input state before the $i$th call of the channel as

 and we denote the output state after the $i$th call of the channel as

 The initial part of our proof follows steps similar to those in the proof of Proposition~\ref{thm:weak-converse-non-adaptive}.